preetusingh/Hadoop_AWS/HiveMaxNAvg/src/HiveMaxNAvg/README.md

 ##Objective
-####To find the highest and average score of a class for packed data using Hive User Defined Aggregating Function(UDAF) and System Defined Function(SDF)
+####To find the highest and average score of a class for packed data using Hive User Defined Aggregating Function(UDAF) and System Defined Function(SDF) on AWS platform

 The format of the record is
  <class_id><student_id><score>